ifAandBisC/vue-json-decorator/README.md

 ## Theming

 To create custom theme, (e.g. `my-awesome-json-theme`), in two easy steps:
-1. add `theme="my-awesome-json-theme"` to the JsonViewer component
+1. add `theme="my-awesome-json-theme"` to the JsonDecorator component
 2. copy-pasta and customize this SCSS template:

 ``` scss